About Dr. Wright

-Dr. Natalie Wright is a Dallas native and board certified dermatologist interested in medical and cosmetic dermatology.
+Dr. Natalie Wright is a Dallas native and board certified dermatologist interested in medical dermatology.
 She specializes in the treatment of autoimmune connective tissue diseases in adults and children.

 Dr. Wright graduated with honors from Texas Christian University in Fort Worth, Texas.
 While at TCU, she was recognized with the Chancellor Tucker Award for Leadership and Service and the Eve Woman of Distinction Award.
 She then earned her medical degree from the University of Texas at Houston Medical School, where she taught anatomy of the head and neck to first-year medical students and received the Holman Taylor Award in Dermatology.